nanoix9/2019Papers/sa/knowledge-assist.md

 ### Quality attribute scenarios

-#### QAS 1: Usability
+#### QAS 1: Modularity

-When a user start to do searching and understanding the search result, the usage should be intuitive and requires minimal learning cost.
+The knowledge representation part, automatic knowledge extraction part, and visualization/rendering/displaying part may be responsible for different developers so they should be highly decoupled and isolated and can be changed independently.

-- Stimulus: A user try to use the system
+- Stimulus: different kinds of developers work on different modules
-- Environment: The service is running
+- Environment: development time, maintenance time
-- Response: return and render search result in intuitive form
+- Response: modules of the system and contract between modules
-- Response measure: cost for a new user to learn the usage of the system.
+- Response measure: degree of decoupling and dependency of all modules of the system.

-#### QAS 2: Modularity
+#### QAS 2: Modifiability

 A developer may improve or introduce a new knowledge representation or AI algorithm for knowledge extraction or visualization method because he find a new one.
 Therefore the system should be highly modular and decoupled so each module can be modified without affecting others.

-- Stimulus: better algorithms/methods are discovered and preferable to replace the new one.
+- Stimulus: better algorithms/methods are discovered and will replace the old ones.
 - Environment: Development time, runtime
 - Response: new methods are successfully created and integrated into the service
-- Response measure: other parts of the service are not affected and require no modification.
+- Response measure: degree of the defects or quality degrading introduced by modification.

 #### QAS 3: Performance - Resource Utilization